Guide to Storing Your Meat

 Of course, cooked meat keeps in the fridge longer than uncooked.
 For cooked cuts you have a five day window to enjoy.

 Pro tip: Salt and time!
 When you get your meat, sprinkle some kosher salt on it and let it season in the fridge for 24 hours before you cook it.
 Especially good for skin-on items and larger cuts that will be braised.
 Same goes for brining and marinading.
+The salt will help preserve the freshness of your meat.

 Eating Your Meat in the Next Month